ChaksUdacity/Project_Data_Visualisation_Dimple.js/README.md

 Once on receiving feedback to the visualization, I understood packing too many parameters is loosing the message.
 Hence on feedback, I removed age and converted the vertcla bar plot to horizontal bar plot after a nuber of try with horizontal plot bar based on percentile axix (i.e. myChart.addPctAxis("x", "Survived");

+Based on  feeedback from Udacity, I limited the number of parameters to three for each charting exercise.
+I utilised the no of passengers on board Titanic, the class of passengers travelled and their gender to  produce the first chart.
+The second set of chart illustrates the passengers survived,  the class of passengers travelled and their gender to cmpare with teh first chart.

 Feedback - include all feedback you received from others on your visualization from the first sketch to the final visualization